radoslav180/DiNGO/README.md

 ### 6.1.
 Enrichment analysis with default ontology and annotation files

 The following example demonstrates how to do enrichment analysis of HPO terms on the gene set contained in [cosmic_list.txt](datasets/cosmic_list.txt).
-The file contains 723 genes represented by its gene symbols.
+The file contains 723 genes represented by their gene symbols.
-In order to do enrichment analysis the user has to specify input file (cosmic_list.txt), output file which will contain results of the analysis, ontology (HPO) and namespace (subontology, in this case phenotypic abnormality).
+In order to do enrichment analysis the user has to specify the input file (cosmic_list.txt), the output file which will contain results of the analysis, ontology (HPO) and namespace (subontology, in this case phenotypic abnormality).
 Taking into consideration all of the aforementioned, DiNGO is invoked in the following manner:

 `java -jar Dingo.jar -i cosmic_list.txt -o results -e HPO -ns O`

-Given that ontology and annotation files are not specified, the application will try to use default ones located in annotations folder.
-In the case that the files do not exists, DiNGO will run update module in order to download appropriate files.
+Given that the ontology and annotation files are not specified, the application will try to use the default ones located in the annotations folder.
+In case that the files do not exist, DiNGO will run an update module in order to download the appropriate files.

 ![first_run_update](img/first_run_update.png)

-After successful download, DiNGO will proceed with enrichment analysis.
+After a successful download, DiNGO will proceed with the enrichment analysis.
 The results will be stored in the output file named results.bgo.
-Note that cosmic_list.txt is located in the same folder as Dingo jar file is.
+Note that cosmic_list.txt is located in the same folder as the Dingo jar file.

 ![first_run_done](img/first_run_done.png)

-The output file contains header with info about running parameters and table with results (see picture below).
+The output file contains a header with info about the running parameters and table with results (see picture below).

 ![Dingo_output](img/Dingo_output.png)

-In the above case the application will use default p value (0.05), hypergeometric test and Benjamini & Hochberg False Discovery Rate (FDR) correction.
+In the above case the application will use the default p value (0.05), hypergeometric test and Benjamini & Hochberg False Discovery Rate (FDR) correction.
 It is very easy to change these parameters:

 `java -jar Dingo.jar -i cosmic_list.txt -o results -e HPO -ns O -p 0.01 -st 2 -ct 2`

-In the above example p value is set to 0.01, DiNGO uses Binomial test (-st flag) and Bonferroni Family-Wise Error Rate (FWER) correction (-ct flag).
-It is possible to make DiNGO not to calculate adjusted p values (-ct 3).
+In the above example the p value is set to 0.01, DiNGO uses the Binomial test (-st flag) and Bonferroni Family-Wise Error Rate (FWER) correction (-ct flag).
+It is possible to make DiNGO not calculate the adjusted p values (-ct 3).

 ### 6.2 Enrichment analysis with user defined ontology and annotation files

-DiNGO allows usage of user defined ontology and annotation files.
-For example, if user wants to use OBO file other than default one, it is necessary to  pass full file name to DiNGO:
+DiNGO allows the usage of user defined ontology and annotation files.
+For example, if the user wants to use the OBO file other than the default one, it is necessary to pass the full file name onto DiNGO:

 `java -jar Dingo.jar -i cosmic_list.txt -o results -e HPO -ns O -of /path/to/file/go.obo`

-In the case of non-default annotation file:
+In the case of a non-default annotation file:

 `java -jar Dingo.jar -i cosmic_list.txt -o results -e HPO -ns O -af /path/to/file/gene_association.gaf`

 ### 6.3 Use of mapping files

 DiNGO supports only gene/protein IDs if they are included in the annotation file.
 For example, GAF files contain UniProtKB and gene symbol IDs.
-If user wants to do GO term enrichment analysis on the gene list contained in the file [entrez_list.txt](datasets/entrez_list.txt), which contains Entrez IDs, the program won’t be able to do enrichment analysis due to unsupported IDs in the input file:
+If the user wants to do GO term enrichment analysis on the gene list contained in the file [entrez_list.txt](datasets/entrez_list.txt), which contains Entrez IDs, the program won’t be able to do enrichment analysis due to unsupported IDs in the input file:

 ![unsupprotedIDs](img/unsupportedIDs.png)

 This issue can be solved by passing a mapping file as an argument to DiNGO.
-Mapping file is TAB delimited file which contains in one column supported IDs and in other column(s) appropriate unsupported IDs.
-There are several ways to create mapping file.
+The mapping file is a TAB delimited file which contains in one column supported IDs and in the other column(s) appropriate unsupported IDs.
+There are several ways to create a mapping file.
 DiNGO offers two possibilities.
-The first one is usage of Mapping module (see [Mapping module](#52-mapping-module-1)) and the second one is usage of HUGO mapping file (see [HUGO file](#515-hugo-file-1) section).
-In addition, user is free to employ any other mapping tool to create mapping file.
+The first one is the usage of the Mapping module (see [Mapping module](#52-mapping-module-1)) and the second one is the usage of the HUGO mapping file (see [HUGO file](#515-hugo-file-1) section).
+In addition, the user is free to employ any other mapping tool to create a mapping file.

-Based on above, before we run DiNGO we have to map Entrez IDs to either UniProtKB or gene symbol IDs.
-Using DiNGO mapping tool to convert Entrez IDs to Uniprot IDs is as following:
+Based on the above, before we run DiNGO we have to map Entrez IDs to either UniProtKB or gene symbol IDs.
+Using the DiNGO mapping tool to convert Entrez IDs to UniProt IDs is as follows:

 ![mapping_tools](img/mapping_tools.png)

-Mapping tool will create mapping.tab file in the folder where DiNGO jar file is located.
-Also, the program reports if there are some not mapped entries.
+The mapping tool will create a mapping.tab file in the folder where the DiNGO jar file is located.
+Also, the program reports if there are some entries that have not been mapped.

-Now user can run DiNGO in the following way:
+Now the user can run DiNGO in the following way:

 ![mapping_file](img/mapping_file.png)

 ## 7. Dependencies

-Before building DiNGO from source the following dependencies must be satisfied:
 - [colt.jar](https://dst.lbl.gov/ACSSoftware/colt)
 - [commons-net-3.6.jar](https://commons.apache.org/proper/commons-net/index.html)
 - [jdom-2.0.6.jar](http://www.jdom.org/downloads/)